 We have expert betting tips for the card this Friday night at Cranbourne that features eight quality betting races.

-Night racing is back at Cranbourne and we have our best value bets for all eight races on the card.
+Night racing returns to Cranbourne and we have our best value bets throughout the card.

 Cranbourne horse racing tips

 Race 1.
 (17:30) O’Brien Real Estate Maiden (1000m)

 The three-year-old gelding made up good ground on debut when running second at Terang.
 He should improve on that effort and he meets a field that’s there for a taking.